Karisma Kapoor: Established actress (1996–2000)

-Further acclaim and roles (2000–2002)

 Kapoor's first release of 2000 was Dhawan's romantic comedy Dulhan Hum Le Jayenge, opposite Salman Khan.
 She played Sapna, a girl who falls for Khan's character while on a foreign trip, however, she finds it tough to convince her three uncles of this relationship.
 The film finished up as one of the biggest hits of the year.
 Aparajita Saha of Rediff commented: "Karisma Kapoor and Salman Khan elicit more than their fair share of cat-calls in the movie and make a delectable pair.
-Both are in form – Karisma looks glamorous and at ease while Salman has perfected the lost-boy-muscle-man get-up".
+Both are in form – Karisma kapoor looks glamorous and at ease while Salman khan has perfected the lost-boy-muscle-man get-up".
 Kapoor's next two releases, the romantic comedies Chal Mere Bhai (opposite Khan and Dutt) and Hum To Mohabbat Karega (opposite Bobby Deol) failed to do well at the box office.

-That same year, Kapoor won her second Filmfare Award for Best Actress for portraying the title role of a girl in search of her brother, in Khalid Mohammed's crime drama Fiza, a film which received critical acclaim.
-Her performance in the film was highly acclaimed and several critics noted her for showing great emotional range and depth.
+That same year, Kapoor won her second Filmfare Award for Best Actress, for portraying the title role of a disillusioned girl in search of her brother, in Khalid Mohammed's acclaimed crime drama Fiza.
+Cast against type in a non-glamorous role, her performance was highly applauded, several critics noted her for showing great emotional range and depth.
 Mimmy Jain of The Indian Express, in a positive review, wrote: "As the young girl who is sick of the suspense and disruption that her brother's disappearance has caused in her family's life, as the obstinate daughter who will not listen to her mother's plea to let her keep hoping for her son, as the determined sister who keeps on in her hunt for her brother despite all odds and then seeks to keep him on the right path, this is a new Karisma, and one that delivers a superbly flawless performance."
 The film emerged as a "semi-hit" at the box office with a worldwide gross of ₹878 million.